go-gorm/gorm.io/pages/docs/connecting_to_the_database.md

 ## Oracle Database

-The GORM Driver for Oracle provides support for Oracle databases, enabling full compatibility with GORM's ORM capabilities.
+The GORM Driver for Oracle provides support for Oracle Database, enabling full compatibility with GORM's ORM capabilities.
 It is built on top of the [Go Driver for Oracle (Godror)](https://github.com/godror/godror) and supports key features such as auto migrations, associations, transactions, and advanced querying.

 ### Prerequisite: Install Instant Client